hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-greenlake-for-private-cloud-enterprise-glpce-deploying-and-scaling-traditional-applications.md

 ### 2. Runtime
 In the Runtime phase, as instances reach scaling thresholds, they are activated and tracked.
 For detailed insights, I provide a series of screenshots in this post.

-Now lets begin by logging into the HPE GreenLake for Private Cloud Enterprise console, then head to the Virtual Machines section displayed on the dashboard.
+Now lets begin by login into the HPE GreenLake for Private Cloud Enterprise console, then head to the Virtual Machines section displayed on the dashboard.

 **Design and development phase**: